Chemical Hygiene Plan - Section 2

 Before a new substance that is known or suspected to be hazardous is received, information on proper handling, storage, and disposal should be known to those who will handle it.
 It is the responsibility of the department chair to ensure that the laboratory facilities in which the substance will be handled are adequate and that those who will handle the substance have received proper training.
 The necessary information on proper handling of hazardous substances can be obtained from the Material Safety Data Sheets which are provided by the vendor.
 Because storage in laboratories is restricted to small containers, order small-container lots to avoid hazards associated with repackaging.
 No container should be accepted without an adequate identifying label as outlined in Section 22.214.171.124 of this manual.

 When hand carrying open containers of hazardous chemicals or unopened containers with corrosive or highly, acutely or chronically toxic chemicals, place the container in a secondary container or a bucket.
 Rubberized buckets are commercially available and provide both secondary containment as well as "bump" protection.
 If several bottles must be moved at once, the bottles should be transported on a small cart with a substantial rim to prevent slippage from the cart.
-Call the Department of Security and Safety and Campus Police for an escort and use an elevator to transport chemicals from one floor to another.
+Call the Department of Security and Safety and College Police for an escort and use an elevator to transport chemicals from one floor to another.

 Carefully read the label before storing a hazardous chemical.
 The MSDS will provide any special storage information as well as information on incompatibilities.
 Do not store un-segregated chemicals in alphabetical order.
 Do not store incompatible chemicals in close proximity to each other.
 Separate hazardous chemicals in storage into twelve categories as follows: